calacademy-research/BLATq/blatq_mods.md

             gotSingle = TRUE;
         }

-The change in lib/fa.c adds an else if block to handle the fastq records, as commented:
+The change in lib/fa.c inserted at line 459 adds an else if block to handle the fastq records, as commented:

     if (line[0] == '>')
         {